-These are the Research Projects I am currently working on!
+These are the Research Projects I have been working on in the recent past.

 - Private Security Organisations.
 Collaboration with Coventry University UK and Stellenbosch University, South Africa

 Private security companies constitute a growing, global industry, with an estimated 500 billion USD annual revenue.
 The UK is a core hub for private security companies and South Africa is among the counties with the fastest growing private security sector.
 This research project (for which pilot research has been conducted in 2016 with professor Math Noortmann from Coventry University) and for which I have won a OBU Research Excellence Award of £20,000 to continue this research) addresses interdisciplinary questions rarely combined in one study: the codification and regulation of the sector, the ethics of private security companies, relationships with government (public/private partnerships), and stigmatization of the sector through identification with ‘mercenary’ activities.
 It addresses the broader questions of ‘organizing for security’.